 Anne discussed lots of examples of mathematics in literature, for instance The Birds, where the mathematician is driven off the stage.
 Or Thomas Pynchon's Against the day, 2006.
-She gave a number of categories - "Literary modes for mathematical tracks" - and gave examples of each:

 - Literal insertion (without real relationship to the unfolding of the narrative).